marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 }
 ```

-This is better, but it’s still quite vague; you can’t really describe what the test is doing, the behaviour it is testing or the expectation.
+This is better, but it's still quite vague; you can't really describe what the test is doing, the behaviour it is testing or the expectation.

 Is it testing the relationship between pushing/popping and the count changing?
 Is it more interested in the item being popped off the stack?
 What about the initial state of the object?
 Hmm!

 What can we do to improve matters?
-Well, let’s get specific.
+Well, let's get specific.

 ## Choosing a descriptive test name

 This is the most important thing.
 To name a test, you need three things.
 You need to know what the situation is, the action performed and the expected result.

 In <**x**> situation, when I do <**y**>, <**z**> should happen.
-For example, “when there are no items on the stack, calling Push() with an item causes the count to be incremented by one”.
+For example, "when there are no items on the stack, calling Push() with an item causes the count to be incremented by one".

 Notice that this name talks about **one** specific situation, **one** action and **one** expectation.
-A well-named test means a developer doesn’t even need to read the method body’s code to understand the intent behind the test.
+A well-named test means a developer doesn't even need to read the method body's code to understand the intent behind the test.
 This is crucial.
-If you can’t understand what your test is proving, how can you expect someone else to make sense of it?
+If you can't understand what your test is proving, how can you expect someone else to make sense of it?
 If you cannot think of a good name for the test, it is generally a red flag.

-Once you have a good understanding of what your test is proving and you’ve chosen a name, we can move on to the nuts and bolts of writing the test.
+Once you have a good understanding of what your test is proving and you've chosen a name, we can move on to the nuts and bolts of writing the test.

 ## Writing the test code